-I once spent a lot of time in Etsy Seller Facebook groups.
-If you’ve ever ventured into one of those rabbit holes, you know that Etsy sellers are notorious for complaining about customers.
+If you’ve ever spent some time in Etsy Seller Facebook groups, you know that Etsy sellers are notorious for complaining about customers.

 “A customer says the color isn’t right…”